MSc Autism and Neurodivergence

 Autism

-The summative assessment for this module includes a 1000 word case study and a 1500 word theoretical essay.
+The summative assessment for this module includes a 1000-word case study and a 1500-word theoretical essay.

 Neuropsychological and neurobiological approaches to atypical development

 This module aims to provide all of the necessary biological and psychosocial knowledge for a student to be able to read and understand the scientific literature on the causes, development, and lived experience of neurodevelopmental conditions.
-Giving students a foundational knowledge base, that also assists completion of other modules of the course.
+Giving students a foundational knowledge base that also assists with completion of other modules of the course.
 The module will critically examine the research into neurodevelopmental conditions, including from a neuro-affirmative perspective.

-The summative assessment for this module includes a 2000 word theoretical essay.
+The summative assessment for this module includes a 2000-word theoretical essay.

 Development Through the Life Span

-Autism, ADHD and neurodivergence involves issues of development and within this module students will to critically consider developmental theories, including how physical, emotional, cognitive, and social development interact.
-The module will examine traditional concepts of development and developmental theory, and critically evaluate these in relation to the experience of neurodivergent individuals across the lifespan.
+Autism, ADHD and neurodivergence involves issues of development and within this module students will critically consider developmental theories, including how physical, emotional, cognitive, and social development interact.
+The module will examine traditional concepts of development and developmental theory and will critically evaluate these in relation to the experience of neurodivergent individuals across the lifespan.
 As well as considering non-normative ideas of development and existential reflections on the purpose of development as an unfolding project.

-The summative assessment for this module includes a 2000 word theoretical essay.
+The summative assessment for this module includes a 2000-word theoretical essay.

 Research Methods Module